EvaldoNeto/openvpn-http/README.md

 # server configuration

-To configure the ovpn server change the server.conf file on services/ovpn-server folder with the settings you need Remember to update the base.conf file to match the alterations, that file will be used to create your client .ovpn file to connect to your server.
+To configure the ovpn server change the server.conf file on services/ovpn-server folder with the settings you need Remember to update the base.conf file to match the alterations, that file will be used to create your client .ovpn file to connect to your server